 - LUCAS, REGINALD, ‘741992’, MANSFIELD (NOTTINGHAM ROAD) CEMETERY Grave 1998.

 The AM Form 1180 (Accident Card) shows “Shot down by British fighter.
 Starboard outer engine failure due to machine gun bullets.
 Starboard inner caught fire due to bullets.
-Members of the crew unable to leave aircraft because front escape hatch failed to open”
+Two members of the crew unable to leave aircraft because front escape hatch failed to open”

-The AM Form 78 (Movement Card) shows that it was struck off charge of the squadron
+The AM Form 78 (Movement Card) shows that the aircraft was struck off charge of the squadron

 PA Gilchrist and RG Aedy did not participate in any further operational sorties with the squadron